 When teeth are unable to erupt into their proper position in the dental arch, they are referred to as impacted teeth.
 There are many known causes of impaction, including baby teeth not falling out in time to make room for the adult tooth, teeth being too big to fit, and bone or other growth blocking the tooth’s path.
 Aside from wisdom teeth, canines are the most common teeth to become impacted.
 While wisdom teeth can simply be removed, canine teeth are too important to the development of your bite to be extracted.
 Instead, oral surgeons must work with your orthodontist to bring the teeth into their proper position.

-The first step of treating impacted canines is visiting one of our offices in Charleston, Hurricane (Teays Valley), Huntington, Parkersburg, or Beckley, WV.
+The first step of treating impacted canines is visiting one of our offices in Charleston, Hurricane (Teays Valley), Huntington, Parkersburg, or Beckley, WV, or Ashland, KY.
 One of our skilled oral surgeons will determine the level of impaction of the canines before developing a detailed and personalized treatment plan.

 What causes impacted canines?

 Canine teeth typically begin developing around age 10 and can finish developing any time in the next few years.
 The most common reasons that canine teeth experience impaction include